schoolboybru/schoolboybru/README.md

 ## Hey, I'm Brandon Bachynski! ✌

 I'm a Full Stack Developer from Canada.
-Mainly C# and React/Typescript.
+Mainly C# React/Typescript and Go.

-### What I'm working on/ What I'm learning
+### What I'm working on/ What I'm interested in learning more about

-* Graphql
 * gRPC
+* Terraform
+* K8s
-* Go
+* Docker